-Capability 13: Grid design for resiliency and minimizing PSPS Automated levels based on Maturity Rubric Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
-Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2023 Bo n Bold responses have planned growth between 2020 and 2023 4 Utility's transmission architecture has many single points of failure Utility's transmission architecture is planned to have many single points of failure 3 Utility's distribution architecture has many single points of failure Utility's distribution architecture is planned to have many single points of failure 2 c.
-Utility's distribution architecture is sectionalized to have switches in HFTD areas to individually isolate circuits c.
-Utility's distribution architecture is planned to be sectionalized to have switches in HFTD areas to individually isolate circuits 1 d.
+Capability 13: Grid design for resiliency and minimizing PSPS Automated levels based on Maturity Rubric Responses to survey question Each letter indicates a survey question, with the relevant Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 a.
+Utility's transmission architecture has many single points of failure a.
+Utility's transmission architecture is planned to have many single points of failure 3 b.
+Utility's distribution architecture has many single points of failure b.
+Utility's distribution architecture is planned to have many single points of failure 2 C. Utility's distribution architecture is sectionalized to have switches in HFTD areas to individually isolate circuits C. Utility's distribution architecture is planned to be sectionalized to have switches in HFTD areas to individually isolate circuits 1 d.
 Utility uses egress points as an input for grid topology design d.
-Utility plans to use egress points as an input for grid topology design 0 Criteria missing to reach a maturity level of 1 or more i.
-Grid architecture includes (n-1) redundancy for transmission circuits subject to PSPS Criteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric
+Utility plans to use egress points as an input for grid topology design 0 Crite i. eria missing to reach a maturity level of 1 or more: Grid architecture includes (n-1) redundancy for transmission circuits subject to PSPS Cr • iteria missing to reach a maturity level of 1 or more: N/A - all criteria to reach a 1 are met based on survey responses and maturity rubric